near/docs/docs/2.develop/contracts/storage.md

 import {CodeBlock} from '@theme/CodeBlock' import {CodeTabs, Language, Github} from "@site/components/codetabs"

-Smart contracts have their own storage, which only them can modify but [anyone can see](broken).
+Smart contracts have their own storage, which only they can modify but [anyone can see](https://docs.near.org/docs/tools/near-cli#near-view-state).
 At the lowest level, data is stored as key-value pairs.
 However, the SDKs abstracts this away, and provide common structures to simplify handling data.

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">